seanbreckenridge/url_cache/README.md

 This is currently not perfect and in development, so expect changes to the API/interface.
 It aims to walk the line between extracting enough text/data for it to be useful, but no so much that it takes enormous amounts of space.

+Current TODOs:

+- [ ] Improve CLI interface to match all functions
+- [ ] Improve HTML/text parsing (see #6)
+- [ ] Add more sites using the [abstract interface](https://github.com/seanbreckenridge/url_metadata/blob/master/src/url_metadata/sites/abstract.py), to get more info from sites I use commonly
+- [ ] Add a preprocessing step to the sites abstract interface/URLMetadataCache functions, which 'corrects' URLs, to avoid hash mismatches

 A cache which saves URL metadata and summarizes content

 This is meant to provide more context to any of my tools which use URLs.
 If I [watched some youtube video](https://github.com/seanbreckenridge/mpv-sockets/blob/master/DAEMON.md) and I have a URL, I'd like to have the subtitles for it, so I can do a text-search over all the videos I've watched.
 If I [read an article](https://github.com/seanbreckenridge/ffexport), I want the article text!
 This requests, parses and abstracts away that data for me locally, so I can just do: